triton-inference-server/python_backend/README.md

     def finalize(self):
         """`finalize` is called only once when the model is being unloaded.
-        Implementing `finalize` function is OPTIONAL.
+        Implementing `finalize` function is optional.
 This function allows the model to perform any necessary clean ups before exit.
         """
         print('Cleaning up...')